 - Egyptians love music and are fun people to hang out with.

 - Catcalling at women, Shopkeepers not leaving foreigner’s side until they sell something is expected- Yet again, something similar to India.
 So how to avoid all this?

 - The public hygiene and civic responsibility among Egyptians are still not up to the mark.
 But after the 2013 revolution, Egypt is trying very hard to overcome this.

 - Public transport in the city and connecting two cities exist, but it might be stressful for short-time travellers.

-While travelling rural Egypt, we found Donkey pull carts are common
+While travelling to rural Egypt, we found Donkey pull carts are common.

 So was it a good idea to travel to Egypt with a local guide?

-I have some 10 stories about why our decision of hiring a guide was apt for travelling in Egypt.
+I have nine stories about why our decision to hire a guide was apt for travelling in Egypt.

 We experienced these peculiar scenarios only in Egypt.
 It might help you decide if you should be accompanied by an Egyptian or yourself.